ahmadfajar/vue3-mdb-docs/docs/components/inputs/radio.md

 ---
 outline: [2, 3]
-description: A component that let users select one option from a set of options.
+description: Radio button is a component that let users select one option from a set of options.
 ---

 # Radio Button